As the conflict in Syria enters its tenth year, it continues to displace scores of men, women, and children every day.

 The nearly 100 participants in the Arabic training achieved an 85% graduation rate, and a Zoom graduation ceremony was held during which graduates were encouraged to participate in plays and recite poetry.

 The women in the math course achieved a graduation rate of 80% and those in the English course achieved one of 90%.
 Several women reported finding jobs immediately after training using the skills and confidence they had built for themselves.

 Literacy in a woman’s native tongue opens doors to basic rights in her everyday life, and fluency in math gives her the ability to earn income and manage money in public life.
 Additionally, a course like this creates an opening for adolescent girls previously forced to drop out of school to re-enrol, creating a ripple-effect through her community and generations to follow.
 This project is a success story built entirely by the women who participated and their peers and allies.

 With resources from our CRF, we strive to create relationships with organisations like Women Now for Development who understand the detailed contexts of their local communities.
 With partnerships like these, we put the power in their hands and in the women’s hands.
 And when marginalised women find their individual power, they build their shared power to move nations toward peace, to move the world forward.

-The amount of forcibly displaced people has reached a staggering number—nearly 80 million according to UNHCR—and the number only continues to increase.
+The amount of forcibly displaced people has reached a staggering number—over 100 million according to UNHCR—and the number only continues to increase.
 This World Refugee Day, learn about the state of refugees today.

 Kabira fled from Syria to Iraq where she joined a programme funded by Women for Women International.
 Read about her experiences overcoming isolation and trauma as she rebuilds her life.